The Best Food in Chapel Hill: Restaurants & Much More

 There are dozens of fantastic and time-honored Chapel Hill restaurants, bars, and quick bites, serving up everything from James Beard Award–winning cuisine, late-night pub favorites, Southern fare, and international eats from all over the globe.

-There are options for every budget, palate, and time of day, and you’ll want to plan your trip around having at least two meals and a snack, in order to really get a sense of the fantastic food scene.
+There are options for every budget, palate, and time of day, and you’ll want to plan your trip around having at least two meals and a snack, in order to really get a sense of Chapel Hill’s fantastic food scene.

 Chapel Hill Food Culture

-Chapel Hill food culture can be described as surprising, eclectic, and all-over-the-place-- and all are true.
+Chapel Hill food culture can be described as surprising, eclectic, and all-over-the-place, since all are true.
 Visitors are often drawn to the area initially because of the campus.
-Perhaps they or their children are interested in attending UNC themselves, perhaps they are fans of Neoclassical academic architecture, or perhaps they were already in the Research Triangle area (of which Chapel Hill forms one point of the Triangle, with state capital Raleigh and nearby Durham forming the other two points) and figured they’d stop by for a quick visit.
+Perhaps they or their children are interested in attending UNC themselves, perhaps they are fans of Neoclassical academic architecture, or perhaps they were already in the Research Triangle area and figured they’d stop by for a quick visit.
+(Chapel Hill forms one point of the Triangle, with state capital Raleigh and nearby Durham forming the other two points.)

-While visiting campus is an absolute must, the town has also built up a well-deserved reputation for being one of the premier “foodie destinations” in the South along with Charleston, Savannah, and New Orleans.
+While visiting campus is an absolute must, the town has also built a well-deserved reputation for being one of the premier “foodie destinations” in the South, along with Charleston, Savannah, and New Orleans.
 Some even say it has the best food in North Carolina!

 The mural for Chapel Hill, North Carolina